github/docs/content/development/expert-user-documentation/index.md

 ---
 title: Expert User Documentation
-intro: "Information repository for advanced and expert users, featuring more technical documentation about system and app setup, advanced functionality, special use cases and hints etc."
+intro: "Information repository for advanced and expert users, featuring more technical documentation about system and app setup, advanced functionality, special use cases, etc."
 versions: '*'
 ---